mhall0808/starship/README.md

    Ensure your .NET backend API is running and accessible at `http://localhost:5000`.

-   You can access swagger by navigating to `http://localhost:5000/swagger`
+   You can access Swagger by navigating to `http://localhost:5000/swagger`

 3. **View the React application:**